 (3) A beekeeper who owns bees, or has the charge, care or possession of bees, that are kept in a device approved for the purposes of subregulation (2)(a) must legibly and indelibly mark on the device the date when the bees are first placed in it.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (4) For the purposes of subregulation (2), the manner of disposing of the bees and the device is by —